ChrisWiegman/chriswiegman.com/content/posts/2018-07-14-my-tools-of-my-trade-2018-edition.md

 The biggest change to my mobile this year is that it’s now a Pixel 2 XL on Google FI.
 If you’re interested in how my experience to go the platform went [I’ve written a fairly long post on it recently][7].
 For the most part, as with my older iPhones, I stick to the stock apps.
 The screenshot above actually has every app installed on it visible.

 For me my phone is simply an extension of my laptop allowing me to access whatever I might need when I’m not near the laptop.
-It’s worked so well in this role that, in the last year, I’ve dumped my iPad and Apple Watch (replacing the latter with a [Fitbit Versa][8] which I absolutely love) resulting in a much more streamlined tech footprint&nbsp;for me overall.
+It’s worked so well in this role that, in the last year, I’ve dumped my iPad and Apple Watch (replacing the latter with a [Fitbit Versa][8] which I absolutely love) resulting in a much more streamlined tech footprint for me overall.

 ## What’s on Your Computer?